kalona/polars-for-data-science-oreilly-course/README.md

-# Polars for Data Science - A Practical Guide
+# Polars for Data Science: Tackling Real-World Data Challenges

-Welcome to "Polars for Data Science - a Practical Guide".
-This course, created in partnership with O'Reilly Publisher, is designed to provide a comprehensive and practical understanding of the Polars library, an innovative tool for data manipulation and analysis.
-Hosted entirely on this GitHub repository, this course will take you from the basics of Polars to integrating it within a full data science workflow.
+Welcome to "Polars for Data Science: Tackling Real-World Data Challenges"!

+This course, created in partnership with O'Reilly Media, is designed to provide a comprehensive and practical understanding of [Polars](https://github.com/pola-rs/polars), an innovative tool for data manipulation and analysis.

+Hosted entirely on this GitHub repository, this course will take you from the basics of Polars to integrating Polars into your data science workflow.

+The video course can be found on O'Reilly Media here: [Polars for Data Science: Tackling Real-World Data Challenges](https://learning.oreilly.com/course/polars-for-data/0642572019327/)

 ## Course Overview